A-Rave-Mistake/A-Rave-Mistake/README.md

 👋 **Hi, I’m Adrian**
-I’m a CS nerd, self-taught full stack programmer and hobbyist game dev.
+I’m a CS nerd, self-taught programmer and a hobbyist game dev.

 🌱 I mostly create scripts and apps in Python or work on websites and webapps.
-I wish to work in a professional setting and better my programming skills.
+For game dev, I use Unreal Engine 4/5.

-Technologies I work in/use: Python, Django, SQL, PHP, JS, CSS, HTML, Wordpress, Linux, Git
+Technologies I work in/use: Python, JS, CSS, Wordpress, Git, Unreal Engine

-I also experiment around in Unreal Engine 4.
-My mission is to create abstract, unusual and fun games.
-I mostly focus on creating low-spec games so everybody gets to play no matter their specs and I believe there's so much potential in retro graphics that's yet to be explored.

 <!---